Referee1536/discord-rp-tutorial/README.md

 ### Discord
 First, you need to create an application on the [Discord Developer Portal](https://discord.com/developers).
 Log in, and then click on **New Application**, next to your avatar.
-Type in a name for the application -- this can be changed, but the name is what appears next to **Playing** on your status.
+Type in a name for the application -- this can be changed, but the name is what appears in your status.

 Once you've created an application, you should see something like this: